 I have searched the internet and my literature for some chicken disease that would cause spinning but have thus far come up with nothing that would indicate that the dancing is a problem.
 I would hate to cull an otherwise handsome bird if this behavior is normal.
 I would also hate to cull all of the rest of the roosters only to find that there is something wrong with him.
 Will we end up frustratedly watching him pursue his dancing obsession instead of fathering new chics?
 While I ponder this question Rex continues to kick up his heels and spin his way through his first pleasant summer.

-Now that the flower garden is blooming, the interior of our house is full of colorful bouquets.
+e is full of colorful bouquets.
 Every few days, Janet has been picking a combination of wildflowers and our garden flowers and placing them everywhere.
 I even found a water glass with some sitting on my desk in the basement.